 Integrity.
-Integrity refers to 'wholeness.'
-It indicates that we are in congruence with what we say and who we appear to be.
+Integrity indicates that we deliver on what we say and who we appear to be.
 This value represents our aspirations both as individuals and as an institution.
-Integrity is the foundation upon which our lives are lived and our College carries out its mission.
+Integrity is the foundation upon which our lives are lived and our college carries out its mission.

 Professionalism.
-This attribute refers to personal conduct, attitude, and appearance.
+This attribute refers to personal conduct, attitude and appearance.
 The faculty and staff model it.
-The policies at Central Penn, such as appearance, attendance, and an alcohol- and drug-free environment, make it easy for students to learn and practice professionalism.
+Professors prepare students to enter the workforce by teaching both hard and soft skills.
+Through human interaction, written and verbal communication, and practice of professionalism in courses, it is easy for students to learn professionalism in their everyday lives.
+The policies at Central Penn, such as attendance and an alcohol- and drug-free environment, reinforce the concept of students holding themselves to a professional standard.